-76. (1) Whosoever assaults any female and, at the time of, or immediately before or after such assault, commits any act of indecency upon or in the presence of such female, or uses to such female any indecent language, shall be liable to imprisonment for three years, or, if the female be under the age of sixteen years, to imprisonment for five years.
+76. Whosoever assaults any female and, at the time of, or immediately before or after such assault, commits any act of indecency upon, shall be liable to imprisonment for three years, or, if the female be under the age of sixteen years, to imprisonment for five years.

-77. The consent of the girl, pupil, or stepdaughter shall be no defence to any charge under sections sixty-seven, sixty-eight, seventyone, seventy-two, seventy-three, or seventyfour, or, if the female be under the age of sixteen years, to any charge under section seventy-six:
+77. The consent of the girl, pupil, or step-daughter shall be no defence to any charge under sections sixty-seven, sixty-eight, seventy-one, seventy-two, seventy-three, or seventy-four, or, if the female be under the age of sixteen years, to any charge under section seventy-six:

-Provided that it shall be sufficient defence to any charge which renders a person liable to be found guilty of an offence under sections seventy-one, seventy-two, or seventy-six if it be made to appear to the court or jury before whom the charge is brought-
+Provided that it shall be a sufficient defence to any charge which renders a person liable to be found guilty of an offence under sections seventy-one, or seventy-two, or under section seventy-six, where the female is under the age of sixteen years, if it be made to appear to the court or jury before whom the charge is brought-

-- (a) that the girl was over the age of fourteen - years at the time of the alleged offence;(b) that she consented to the commission of the offence; and - (c) that- - (i) she was at the said time a common prostitute or an associate of common prostitutes; or - (ii) the person so charged had at the said time reasonable cause to believe she was of or above the age of sixteen years.

-78. No prosecution in respect of any offence under sections seventy-one, seventy-two, or seventy-six shall, if the girl in question was at the time of the alleged offence over the age of fourteen years and under the age of sixteen years, be commenced after the expiration of twelve months from the time of the alleged offence.
+- (a) that the girl was over the age of fourteen years at the time of the alleged offence; and - (b) that she consented to the commission of the offence; and - (c) either- - (i) that she was at the said time a common prostitute or an associate of common prostitutes; or - (ii) that the person so charged had at the said time reasonable cause to believe she was of or above the age of sixteen years. - 78.
+No prosecution in respect of any offence under sections seventy-one, seventy-two, or seventy-six shall, if the girl in question was at the time of the alleged offence over the age of fourteen years and under the age of sixteen years, be commenced after the expiration of twelve months from the time of the alleged offence.